devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## Amazon Inspector

+- An automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
 - Amazon Inspector is used as an automated vulnerability management service that continually scans AWS workloads for software vulnerabilities.
 - You can use Amazon Inspector to conduct a detailed scan for CVE in your fleet of EC2 instances.